 Obtaining informed consent is more than just a signature on a form.

+Before involving a human subject in research an investigator shall obtain informed consent of the subject or the subject's legally authorized representative.
 Obtaining informed consent is an educational process that takes place between the Investigator and the prospective subject; the Investigator uses this opportunity to confirm that each participant understands what will happen and has the opportunity to ask questions.

 The goal is to provide information so that prospective subjects understand the nature of the research and can knowledgeably and voluntarily decide whether or not to participate.
 Informed consent is one of the primary ethical requirements of research with human subjects as it reflects the basic principle of respect for persons.